williamgrimes/config_files/README.md

-# Dotfiles and Settings
+# Dotfiles and settings
-This contains useful dotfiles for bash, aliases, tmux, and vim.
-As well as useful vimium settings for chrome.
+A collection of dotfiles, settings, and configurations for local machine and when setting up new remote servers.

+* aliases
+* bash
+* gitconfig
+* python
+* tmux
+* vim
+* vimium

 ## Setup
 1. clone repo to `~/.dotfiles` folder: